Censorship in Iran: In practice

 After the Islamic revolution in 1979, the Ministry of Culture and Islamic Guidance, also known as the Ershad, was created to control all cultural activities in the country.
 Since then, all musicians, writers, artists, and media makers need permits to publicly display their work.
-The Ershad is in charge of providing these permits and judges whether each producer's work aligns with Islamic culture.
+The Ershad, would-be in charge of providing these permits and judges whether each producer's work aligns with Islamic culture.
 Different departments within the Ershad are responsible for interpreting what should and should not be censored.
-At the head of this bureaucratic organization are both the Minister of Culture and Islamic Guidance and the Supreme Leader, Ayatollah Khamenei.
+At the head of this bureaucratic organization are both the Minister of Culture and Islamic Guidance and the Supreme Leader, Mojtaba Khamenei.
 Journalists also need a license before they can legally start working.
-Licenses for journalists are provided by the Press Supervisory Board, and a license is withdrawn if a journalist criticizes the State.
+Licenses for journalists are provided by the Press Supervisory Board, and a license is withdrawn if a journalist criticizes the state.

-Censorship in Iran is not an act by an individual, but is a process that involves interaction and negotiation.
+Censorship in Iran is not an act by an individual but is a process that involves interaction and negotiation.
 The complexity and ambiguity of the system stimulate self-censorship while creating a culture of censorship.
 Criticism of the Supreme Leader, for example, is strictly prohibited.
 Any journalist or artist who does not obey the Iranian state can face severe punishment.

 Laws and regulations

 The Iranian Constitution contains many articles which restrict the flow of information.
 However, the phrases in its articles are often ambiguously worded.
 These vague articles leave room for interpretation about what is legal and what isn't.
-Censorship regulation is, therefore, a highly subjective practice which depends on the interpretation of the individual bureaucrat in charge, who dictates whether censorship will be applied or not.
+Censorship regulation is, therefore, a highly subjective practice that depends on the interpretation of the individual bureaucrat in charge, who dictates whether censorship will be applied or not.
 The articles in the Constitution can, therefore, easily be used by government officials who want to suppress dissenting voices.
 The Iranian Constitution does not protect journalists and artists by giving them rights.

 The Constitution contains very general rules concerning freedom of expression.
-Article 24 states: "Publications and the press have freedom of expression except when it is detrimental to the fundamental principles of Islam or the rights of the public.
+Article 24 states: "Publications and the press have freedom expression except when it is detrimental to the fundamental principles of Islam or the rights of the public.
+The 1986 Press Law reasserts this, stating how that the news media should have the ability to savor freedom of speech as long as it doesn't violate Islamic principles or the civic code.
 The details of this exception will be specified by law."
 There is no existing law that specifies the details of this exception.

 Article 3 of the Press Law states: "The press have the right to publish the opinions, constructive criticisms, suggestions and explanations of individuals and government officials for public information while duly observing the Islamic teachings and the best interest of the community."
 The first part of this law prescribes a number of freedoms for the press, but the second part restricts these freedoms with very broad exceptions.
 Anything can be labeled as against "the principles of Islam" or "the rights of the public".